 - Improved Patient Outcomes.
 In our experience, hospitals place a high degree of importance on measuring “patient outcomes.”
 Loosely defined, this encompasses how quickly / fully a patient recovers during treatment.
-We believe games are capable of contributing towards improved patient outcomes, and intend to conduct research to determine whether a statistical correlation exists.
+We believe games are capable of contributing towards improved patient outcomes.
+We are presently engaged in assisting with research to determine what (if any) statistical correlations exist.

 - Improved Patient Experience.
 For our purposes, we think of patient experience as the overall sentiment a person may have during hospitalization.
 It can also be an indicator of how a patient “feels” day-to-day.
 Patients often report their “pain scores” to attending healthcare staff, which help determine sense of comfort or injury tolerance.
-We believe games are capable of facilitating improved patient experiences, and intend to begin producing annual samples that assess the validity of this belief.
+We believe games are capable of facilitating improved patient experiences.

 Gamers Outreach wouldn’t exist without ongoing support from the gaming community and the tireless dedication of hospital staff making a difference in the lives of kids and their families.